In certain cases, taking a less traditional route may be a better financial fit.

 Zeroing out a big debt like a mortgage feels like a giant weight lifted.
 But if you let the zeal for zeroes cloud your vision, your paid-off house might become a prison with liquidity locked inside.

 Let’s say you use the majority of your savings to pay off your mortgage.
 Now you own your home free and clear – but the next time you have an emergency or a big opportunity, you’ll have a more difficult time coming up with the cash.
 You might even have to take out a home equity loan, and now you’re right back at square one.

-Before you pay off the mortgage, take a realistic look at whether your house will suit your needs in retirement or if you’d rather relocate.
-Even if you’re sure you’re not going to move, you still might prefer to maximize your income by investing your money instead of using it to pay off low-interest debt.
+Before you pay off the mortgage, first take a realistic look at whether your house will suit your needs in retirement or if you’d rather relocate.
+Even if you’re sure you’re not going to move, you still might prefer to maximize your income by investing your money instead of using it to pay low-interest debt.
 There’s also the ability to deduct the interest you pay on a home loan on your taxes to consider.

 The question is whether the comfort of having reserves with a mortgage is more appealing than the comfort of owning a home outright, but with less money in the bank.
 If you’re having trouble deciding, talk to your financial advisor and consider your options.